 Santa has an inherent spirit of joy and happiness that Jason wants to share with the world.
 That’s why he has started a Kickstarter campaign to raise $4,000 for a quality, custom-made Santa suit that will allow him to continue the tradition of being Santa for years to come.
 Local artists are already putting in bids to work with him on the suit’s design and production.

-This year, Jason has been fortunate to borrow a high-quality Santa suit.
+Last year, Jason borrowed a high-quality Santa suit.
 “The costume I have been wearing is on loan for this holiday season from Virginia Rep,” says Jason.
 “Virginia Rep puts out many holiday tours and productions each year, and it’s not always possible to borrow or rent their suit.
 So having my own costume – that was made especially for me and belongs exclusively to me – is important.”
+After a successful Go Fund me campaign, Jason’s transformation is all systems go for Christmas 2018.

 Why is Jason so committed to this endeavor?
 “This is about doing something for kids – that no matter what the situation is – will make them feel a little happier,” he says.
 “If I can leave some good in this world as Santa or in any way, that is what matters.”